Trade Restriction Arguments

-A primary argument that is often presented to restrict trade is that trade reduces the number of jobs available domestically.
+A primary argument often presented to restrict trade is that trade reduces the number of jobs available domestically.
 While this is true of specific industries, trade does not generally reduce jobs overall, because trade allows consumers to pay lower prices, which, in turn, allows them to buy more products and services.
 Since many of these products and services are domestically produced, the increased purchasing power of the consumer stimulates job creation domestically as well as internationally.
 Furthermore, 3rd world countries with lower wages become richer, allowing them to buy more exports from industrialized countries.

 An economy can operate at maximum efficiency only if the labor force is mobile, where people would be willing to change jobs as the need requires.
-To protect labor so that they can keep certain jobs would greatly reduce economic efficiency.
+To protect labor so that they can keep certain jobs would reduce economic efficiency.
 For instance, imagine that blacksmiths were able to prevent the arrival of the automobile.
 People must accept that the economy, and therefore jobs, is constantly changing, so they should manage their finances to accommodate that possibility.
-Many people are reluctant change jobs, but ultimately they will adopt, as they must.
+Many people are reluctant to change jobs, but ultimately they will adopt, as they must.

 The argument is often made that an industry should be protected for national security, an argument that is often used by the industry itself because it doesn't want to compete with foreigners.
 In some cases, this is a legitimate argument.
 Certainly, manufacturing H-bombs or printing domestic currency should not be outsourced.
 However, the national security argument cannot be applied to most goods and services.
 And there are some cases where the national security argument would be plausible, but because the country does not have an absolute or comparative advantage in producing the product, it would have little choice but to trade.
 For instance, the United States is highly dependent on oil, which can certainly be considered a strategic resource, since a significant part of the United States economy is dependent on it, but it would be very difficult for the United States not to import oil.
-Even military hardware is composed of parts that are made in other countries.
+Even military hardware is composed of parts made in other countries.

 The argument is often presented that infant industries should be protected until they can sustain themselves.
 Some mature industries argue that they should be protected so that they can adapt to new conditions.
 However, the whole point of competition is to allow only the most successful companies to thrive.
 The government would have several problems in enacting trade restrictions based on the infant industry argument.
 First, the government would have to pick winners and reject losers.
 That's difficult for anyone to do, but it would be especially difficult for the unionized bureaucrats that control most governments.
 In actuality, the main recipients of this type of protection are usually people who are politically and financially powerful.
 There is no government today that is not significantly influenced, or even controlled, by special interest groups, particularly the wealthy.